Jail time still not over for groping Napier cricketer Jason Trembath - NZ Herald

-A former provincial cricket representative who turned to serial groping of women on the streets of Hawke's Bay and Rotorua has been refused bail.
+A former provincial cricket representative who turned to serial groping of women on the streets of Hawke's Bay and Rotorua has been declined parole.

 Jason Robert Trembath, now 32, was in June 2019 sentenced to three years and nine months' jail for multiple convictions for indecent assaults on women, and a concurrent sentence for separate acts of making intimate visual recordings.